 Of note is NeighborhoodScout's research finding that the Bigelow neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
 In a nation where approximately 1 in 4 children are living in poverty, the Bigelow community truly stands out from the rest in this regard.

-Also, with a nice mix of college students, safety from crime, and decent walkability, the Bigelow neighborhood rates highly as a college student friendly place to live, and one that college students and their parents may want to consider.
-NeighborhoodScout's analysis shows that it rates more highly for a good place for college students to live than 87.4% of the neighborhoods in TX.
+In addition, with a nice mix of college students, safety from crime, and decent walkability, the Bigelow neighborhood rates highly as a college student friendly place to live, and one that college students and their parents may want to consider.
+NeighborhoodScout's analysis shows that it rates more highly for a good place for college students to live than 88.5% of the neighborhoods in TX.
 This often also means that the area has certain amenities and services geared towards college students, from undergraduates to graduate students.
-In addition to being an excellent choice for college students, this neighborhood is also a very good choice for families with school-aged children.

-American households most often have a car, and regularly they have two or three.
-But households in the Bigelow neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Bigelow neighborhood have a highly unusual car ownership.
 Residents of this neighborhood must really love automobiles.
-NeighborhoodScout's Analysis reveals that 48.1% of the households here have four, five, or more cars.
-That is more cars per household than in 99.5% of the neighborhoods in the nation.
+NeighborhoodScout's Analysis reveals that 49.4% of the households here have four, five, or more cars.
+That is more cars per household than in 99.6% of the neighborhoods in the nation.

 A neighborhood is far different if it is dominated by enlisted military personnel rather than people who earn their living by farming.
 It is also different if most of the neighbors are clerical support or managers.
 What is wonderful is the sheer diversity of neighborhoods, allowing you to find the type that fits your lifestyle and aspirations.

-In the Bigelow neighborhood, 33.9% of the working population is employed in manufacturing and laborer occupations.
-The second most important occupational group in this neighborhood is executive, management, and professional occupations, with 23.2% of the residents employed.
-Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants (22.9%), and 19.3% in clerical, assistant, and tech support occupations.
+In the Bigelow neighborhood, 28.6% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 25.2% of the residents employed.
+Other residents here are employed in manufacturing and laborer occupations (24.5%), and 20.9% in clerical, assistant, and tech support occupations.

 Culture is the shared learned behavior of peoples.
 Undeniably, different ethnicities and ancestries have different cultural traditions, and as a result, neighborhoods with concentrations of residents of one or another ethnicities or ancestries will express those cultures.
 It is what makes the North End in Boston so fun to visit for the Italian restaurants, bakeries, culture, and charm, and similarly, why people enjoy visiting Chinatown in San Francisco.